Aimé Césaire: World War II

-The years of World War II were ones of great intellectual activity for the Césaires.
-In 1941, Aimé Césaire and Suzanne Roussi founded the literary review Tropiques, with the help of other Martinican intellectuals such as René Ménil and Aristide Maugée, in order to challenge the cultural status quo and alienation that characterized Martinican identity at the time.
-In this sense, according to Ursula Heise, the publications of the French botanist Henri Stehlé in Tropiques in the early 1940's, concerning the Martinican flora, and "the invocations of Césaire to the Antillean ecology operate as indices of a racial and cultural authenticity which is distinguished from European identity...".
+The years of World War II were a period of increased literary and intellectual engagement for the Césaires.
+In 1941, Césaire and Suzanne Roussi founded the literary review Tropiques, with the help of other Martinican intellectuals such as René Ménil and Aristide Maugée, in order to challenge the cultural status quo and alienation that characterized Martinican identity at the time.
+In this sense, according to Ursula Heise, the publications of the French botanist Henri Stehlé in Tropiques in the early 1940s, concerning the Martinican flora, and "the invocations of Césaire to the Antillean ecology operate as indices of a racial and cultural authenticity which is distinguished from European identity...".
 During an interview granted in 1978, Césaire explains that his aim for including these articles in Tropiques was "to allow Martinique to refocus" and "to lead Martinicans to reflect" on their close environment.
-Césaire's many run-ins with censorship did not deter him, however, from being an outspoken defendant of Martinican identity.
+Despite instances of censorship, Césaire continued to advocate for Martinican cultural identity.
 He also became close to French surrealist poet André Breton, who spent time in Martinique during the war.
-The two had met in 1940, and Breton later would champion Cesaire's work.
+The two had met in 1940, and Breton later championed Césaire's work.

 In 1947, his book-length poem Cahier d'un retour au pays natal, which had first appeared in the Parisian periodical Volontés in 1939 after rejection by a French book publisher, was published.
 The book mixes poetry and prose to express Césaire's thoughts on the cultural identity of black Africans in a colonial setting.
 Breton contributed a laudatory introduction to this 1947 edition, saying that the "poem is nothing less than the greatest lyrical monument of our times."
 When asked by René Depestre about his writing style, Césaire replied by saying that "Surrealism provided me with what I had been confusedly searching for."